TeamFrozenCodeFTC/Black-Ice-Path-Follower/docs/index.md

 - **Mecanum wheels** (other drivetrains supported if you implement the Drivetrain interface)
 - **Java + Android Studio**

 ## Why Did We Develop Our Own Path Follower?

 1. We wanted to create a **faster** path follower that could brake as fast as `ZeroPowerBrakeMode` when needed and did not have to always coast to a stop.
    - This was because our goal for the 2024–2025 season was a five-specimen autonomous using only 312 RPM wheels and after scoring each specimen, the robot had to turn around.
+We had to solve this using software instead of hardware because we didn't have enough time to completely redesign our robot.
    - To achieve this, we needed our autonomous to be as fast as possible; something we couldn’t accomplish without having our deceleration as fast as `ZeroPowerBrakeMode`.
 2. We were **interested** in path following, and we wanted to intuitively **learn**, hands-on, how path following works.
 3. We wanted more **customization**, modularization, and less boilerplate when building paths and autonomous routines.

-It was worth creating our own path follower because it led us to add a quadratic-damping term to our translational PID.
+It was worth creating our own path follower because it gave us our five specimen autnomous and led us to add a quadratic-damping term to our translational PID.
 This made the system nearly five times faster at decelerating.
-We never would have discovered this approach without building our own follower with all the eariler prototype and iterations.
-Setting the goal of stopping as quickly and accurately as possible, using Zero Power Brake Mode as inspiration, pushed us to that breakthrough.
+We never would have discovered this approach without building our own follower from scratch with all the eariler prototype and iterations.
+Seeing the braking power of zero power brake mode in eariler interations inspired us to create a follower that took advantage of that braking speed.

 ## Credits

 All code developed by **Jacob Ophoven** with help of **Coach Andy** and members of the FTC community.
 Thanks to Pedro Path developers, especially **Havish from 12808 RevAmped Robotics**, for supporting my project and wanting to implement it into Pedro Path (an advanced path follower used by teams at worlds).

-We have also given back to Pedro Path, our contributions to Pedro Path so far for v1.1.0 include:
+We have also given back to Pedro Path.
+Our contributions to Pedro Path so far for v1.1.0 include:
 - HeadingInterpolator interface
+- Kinematics class
 - BezierCurve.through that creates a beizer curve that goes through the given points
-- Kinematics class
 - Wrote the Docs for pedro's deceleration algorithm
 - Tested their new Bezier Curve class that uses Matrices